nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 58
 00:03:13,435 --> 00:03:17,677
-[SPEAKER_01]: and what their email address is, but they're not actually sending them email.
+[SPEAKER_01]: and what their email address is, but they're not actually sending them emails.

 59
 00:03:17,697 --> 00:03:19,446